cs-loliva/Prefinals/README.md

-Generative AI: FAQs & Ethics
+Generative AI: FAQs & Ethics of use

 A simple, accessible guide to understanding Generative Artificial Intelligence